The 7 Best Crypto Wallet Options in 2023

-Coinomi uses IP anonymization to protect the user’s IP address and offers a high level of anonymity.
+Coinomi uses IP anonymization to protect the user’s IP address and offers a high level of anonymity (read our guide to learn more about crypto anonymity).
 The wallet is non-custodial, which means that users have complete control of their funds.

 Privacy is vital, and you only need to go through KYC (know your customer) if you want to use one of the partner services like Simplex.
 With Simplex, you can directly buy cryptocurrencies with your credit card.